Professional Help For Reactive Dogs On Long Island

 We believe each dog is an individual.
 As individuals, each dog learns, works and is motivated in different ways.
 Because we view each dog as an individual, we do not believe in one training method or approach.

-Our dog training and behavior modification approach incorporates a variety of methods and styles; though we mainly focus on using positive reinforcement, reward-based techniques and play, as we believe training and learning should be enjoyable, motivating, as well as cultivate a relationship.
-This is done by using food, toys and play, praise and attention, and/or exploration as rewards for behaviors we want to see more of.
+Our training techniques and behavior modification strategies incorporate a variety of methods and styles, with a focus on reward-based techniques and play, as we believe training and learning should be enjoyable, motivating, and cultivate a relationship.
+This is done by using food, toys and play, praise and attention, and/or exploration as rewards.

 Our goal is to help you and your dog succeed.
 Together, we will determine what the best training methods, strategies and tools for your dog and you will be so that you can achieve your goals and live your best lives together.